BedrockStreaming/XRequestUidBundle/README.md

 # XRequestUidBundle

+For implementation into a Symfony 3 or Symfony 4 application, please use the release `v3.0.0` at least.

 ## Why ?

 *"The cool thing in microservices is that you can generate 15 http calls in your infrastructure just with on client http call"*